npm/npm-package-arg/README.md

 ### var purl = npa.toPurl(*arg*, *reg*)

-Returns the [purl (package URL)](https://github.com/package-url/purl-spec) form of the given pacakge name/spec.
+Returns the [purl (package URL)](https://github.com/package-url/purl-spec) form of the given package name/spec.

 * *arg* - A package/version string.
 For example: `foo@1.0.0` or `@bar/foo@2.0.0-alpha.1`.
 * *reg* - Optionally the URL to the package registry.
 If not specified, assumes the default